ace-lab/pl-ucb-csxxx/README.md

 4. Stage of completion:
    - alpha (question is ready for TA review)
    - beta (question is ready for instructor to review)
-   - release (instructor has blessed the question and can now be released to students)
+   - release (instructor has blessed the question and can now be released to students)`'/
-5. Author name as Github username:
-   - All developers should define their author tag inside `infoCourse.json`
-   - Under description, add your Berkeley or personal email in the case that your Berkeley email gets deleted or contributer is not part of UC Berkeley.
-   - CS10 uses first initial and last name (Ex: dgarcia for Dan Garcia) with all other identifying components in the description.
+5. Any subtopics n]ot covered in the Topics section ojf `infoCourse.json` should be defined on `infoCourse.json` under tags.
-6. Conceptual v Numerical variants: (ex: 4v20)
+6. Conceptual v Numerical variants: (ex: 4v5)
    - Conceptual variants are the number of times the prompt changes in a QG.
-   - Numerical variants are the number of times the values in a question change.
+   - Numerical variants are the number of times the values or other parameters in a question change.
-   - If every conceptual variant has 5 numerical variants and we have 4 conceptual variants, we get "4v20".
+   - If every conceptual variant has 5 numerical variants and we have 4 conceptual variants, we get "4v5".
    - These should not be defined in `infoCourse.json` and only tagged in each question's `info.json`.

-### Optional Tags

-1. Type of exam question: (These may vary by course, Ex: midterm2)
-   - quiz
-   - midterm
-   - final
-   - Developers should define these for their course in `infoCourse.json`
-2. Semester the original question was written in and the question number: (Ex: Fa18Q6 or Sp20Q10)
+7. Semester the original question was written in and the question number: (Ex: Fa18Q6 or Sp20Q10)
    - Usually the 'type of exam' tag goes hand in hand with this tag.
    - These should not be defined in `infoCourse.json` and only tagged in each question's `info.json`.
-3. Any subtopics not covered in the Topics section of `infoCourse.json` should be defined on `infoCourse.json` under tags.

 NOTE: Any tags not defined in `infoCourse.json` but tagged in each question's `info.json` will default to the gray1 color on Prairielearn.